jzhupan/Image-To-Text-Translator-App/README.md

-# Image Text Extractor and Translator
+# OCR and Translation App

-This application was inspired by a hobby- enjoying foreign comics without knowing the language.
-This is a tool that can also be used to translate any image with text you desire.
+This project was made while I was still learning JavaScript and it was inspired by a hobby of enjoying foreign comics without knowing the language.
+This is a tool that can also be used to translate any image you desire.

 ## Resources Used